Canon SX720 vs Olympus E-M1X

 The E-M1X is a recent model that features in the current product line-up of Olympus.
 In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Olympus E-M1X Manual.
+Further information on the features and operation of the SX720 and E-M1X can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Olympus E-M1X Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Olympus E-M1X – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot SX720 HS: